adlnet/xAPI-Spec/xAPI-Data.md

 	</tr>
 </table>

 Hosted metadata consists of a document containing a JSON object as described above.
 If this hosted metadata is provided, it is the canonical source of information about the identifier it describes.
-We recommend that
-Activity Providers look for and use established, widely adopted identifiers for all types of IRI identifiers other than Activity id.
+It is recommended that those implementing xAPI look for and use established, widely adopted identifiers for all types of IRI identifiers other than Activity id.

 ##### Metadata Provider Requirements

 * Metadata MAY be provided with an identifier.
 * If metadata is provided, both name and description SHOULD be included.
 * [Metadata Providers](#def-metadata-provider) defining new IRIs SHOULD* only use IRIs they control or have permission from the controller to use.
 * [Metadata Providers](#def-metadata-provider) defining new Verb IRIs MUST only use IRIs they control or have permission from the controller to use.
 * For any of the identifier IRIs above the Metadata Provider SHOULD make a human-readable description of the intended usage accessible at the IRI.
 * For any of the identifier IRIs above the Metadata Provider SHOULD ensure that this JSON metadata available at that IRI when the IRI is requested and a Content-Type of "application/json" is requested.
 * Where the IRI represents an Activity, the Metadata Provider MAY host metadata using the <a href="#actdef">